colleenkwilson/Me/README.md

 ## My achilles heels (but actively working on em)
 * Short patience at times.
 Call me out in the moment if you see pursed lips
 * Heart on my sleeve.
 Call me out in the moment if I seem too intense (tip: I don't blink when I am seeing red...thats the time to step in)
-* Potty Mouth - sometimes my "sass" is a bit too much and needs to be checked, as does my language (its not professional, or polite, but it is candid)
+* Potty Mouth - sometimes my "sass" and lack of filter is a bit too much and needs to be checked, as does my language

 ## What interests do you have when you're not working?
 * Exploring the world with my husband Andrew (aka Big Fun) ((who is much cooler than I am))...trying to get to Africa, China and back to Spain soon
-* Hosting friends at our house - we are the house you do to if bored, hungry, happy or sad, or just want to hang...and we love it
+* Hosting friends at our house - we are the house you do to if bored, hungry, happy or sad, or just want to hang...and we love it.
+We have a "doors always open policy"...its something I was raised with and love about our life.
+We throw parties at our house at least 1x month
 * Being an exceptional friend, sister, daughter to my family
-* Facetiming with my nieces and nephews, or Harper Hendrichs
+* Facetiming with my nieces and nephews, and Harper Hendrichs
 * My first job was an assistant art teacher...to this day painting and blending colors is one of my favorite ways to relax and be creative
 * Learning - I genuinely love learning new things...you can find me listening to podcasts, books, self-development resources, and YouTube videos regularly (if you have recommendations please send my way)...next goal: Fluency in Spanish

 ## Other "Stuff"
 * I'm a Myers Briggs ENTJ
 * Im a former studderer...sometimes I still get tounge-tied when I get scared, excited, nervous, or emotional
 * I grew up fairly shy.
 To break myself of that habit I went to college knowing no one.
 And then studied aboard in a country that I barely spoke the language.
 They were two of the best decisions of my life.